angela24680403/personal-website/blog/study_notes/2_Explainable-AI.md

 - For an image of interest, we create multiple versions by adding nosie.
 - For each version, we get the saliency map.
 - We average over all of them.

+### Lecture 3: Saliency and Post-hoc Concept-based Methods

+Global Average Pooling (GAP)
+- Takes each feature map from the last convolutional layer.
+- Computes the average value of all spatial elements in the feature map.
+- Produces a vector of size equal to the number of the channels.
+- Used instead of fully connected layers at the end of CNN.
+- Interperitable Properties: Allows the weight of the linear layer directly translate to importance of spatial features for a class.

+Why do we compute the gradient for grad-CAM?
+- If the gradient is positive and large, the spatial feature increases $y^c$.
+The network wants that feature there to recognise class c.
+- If the gradient is negative, that feature hurts the score for class c.
+- If the gradient is near zero, the feature doesnt matter much for $y^c$.
+- So, gradients measure how important each spatial feature activation is for the target class.

+Class Activation Mapping (CAM)
+1. CNN looks at an image and creates many feature maps.
+2. At the end, there is the GAP layer which summarizes each feature map into one number.
+3. The model uses these numbers with weights to decide the class.
+4. CAM takes those weights and feature maps, combines them and makes a coloured map.
+Red areas = most important for the prediction.
+Blue areas = not important.
+5. Grad-CAM is a generalisation of CAM that works with any architecture.

+$\text{Activation Maps} + \text{Gradient-based feature importance}$

+- Activation maps: spatial feature maps produced by convolution layers in a CNN.
+They shohw where in the input image the network is focusing when making predictions.
+- Gradient-based feature importance: Gradients of the target class score with respect to these activation maps tell us how important each feature map is for the class.
+By computing the global average of these gradients over spatial dimensions, we can get weights of each channel.

+Grad-CAM Formulation
+1. Compute gradient of class score w.r.t feature maps.
+2. Grad-CAM heatmap for class c.

+What's wrong with feature attribution?
+1. Low-level features like individual pixels are not always semantically meaningful.
+2. Feature maps lack actionability.
+3. They are susceptible to adversarial attacks.

+Concept-based Explainability
+- What are concepts?
+They are high-level and semantically meaningfull units of information.
+- Do NN naturally learn concepts?
+Evidents show lower levels are detecting texture or surface whilst higher levels learn more semantically meaningful concepts.

+Post-Hoc Concept-based Explainability
+- T-CAV (Concept activation vector) provides global explanations for a class of interest.
+- Learns concepts from examples.
+- Quantifies the degree to which a user-defined concept is important to a classification result.
+- T-CAV asks: If we increase the presence of concept C (e.g. “stripes”) in the network's representation at layer l, does the class score for k (e.g. “zebra”) increase?

+T-CAV Formulation
+1. Choose an intermediate layer with m neurons.
+2. Learn the concept activation vectors (CAVs).
+Train a linear classifier to distinguish between the activations of concept's examples and randome ones.
+CAV is the vector orthogonal to the classification boundary.
+3. Getting importance scores from CAVs.
+TCAV gauges the sensitivity of class k to concept C. Given a sample's latent representation and the CAV, how do you think you should gauge this sensitivity?
+TCAv uses the directional derivative to gauge how much a classification changes with a change in concept.

 Reading List:

 - [Cambridge Explainable Artificial Intelligence Module Material](https://www.cl.cam.ac.uk/teaching/2425/L193/materials.html)